brianom95/brianom95.github.io/_posts/2014-08-04-board-games.md

     <img width="400" src="/images/games7.webp">
 </p>

-Trapped in a labyrinth you must navigate to find hidden treasures and be first to escape.
+Trapped in a labyrinth, you must navigate to find hidden treasures and be first to escape.

-My go to when you want simplicity.
+My go-to when you want simplicity.
 If someone says 'I don't play board games' or 'they're too confusing', then this is the one.
-I've never met someone who hasn't liked it and although the puzzle aspect takes a while to get your head around, from the first move everyone knows how to play.
+I've never met someone who hasn't liked it and although the puzzle aspect takes a while to get your head around, from the first move, everyone knows how to play.
 I've never seen a game like it before, with an extremely original game mechanic.

 #### 3. Splendor
 2 to 4 players - 30 mins